Quantam-Studios/Quantam-Studios/README.md

 ## 😄 Hello, I'm Zach Goodson...
-a student at Mizzou 🐯 interested in many things related to software engineering.
-Recent focuses are: Java, XML, XSL, and Dart (with Flutter).
+a student at Mizzou 🐯 who likes to make things.
+Recent focuses are: Java (with JWT), XML/XSL, C, and database design in .NET with SQL.

 ### 👋 You can contact me here...
 - [Email](mailto:quantamstudios@gmail.com): `quantamstudios@gmail.com`